 Mg's internal macros are generally not meant to be used outside of g.tmac.
 Documented in this section are the exceptions to this rule.
-For examples of how these macros are used in practice, see the FAQ section on page 4.
+For examples of how these macros are used in practice, see the FAQ section below.